gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/reactive-notebooks-python.md

 Next, we need a way to ensure the notebook stays in a reproducible state.
 We enforce that the dependencies between cells form a directed acyclic graph (DAG) and that inputs and outputs of cells are well-defined.

 Our cell model is pretty simple.
-Each cell has a unique ID, a list of input names, and a single output name.
+Each cell has a unique ID, a list of input variables, and a single output variable.

 ```python
 from dataclasses import dataclass